buttonwoodcx/bcx-validation/doc/tutorial.md

 "unique" validator reuses "notIn" validator, and use $neighbourValues in "notIn"'s "items" option.

 > This is a good example of using "option.bind".
-In validator composition, use "bind" to pass runtime information to undernearth validators.
+In validator composition, use "bind" to pass runtime information to underneath validators.

 Let's do another exercise around foreach context variables.
-Let's validate, that in a group of people, there are only certain maxium number of leaders.
+Let's validate, that in a group of people, there are only certain maximum number of leaders.

 ```javascript
 validation.addValidator("maxLeader", {